ETdoFresh/Actions/UnityBuild/README.md

-# Unity Build and Deploy to Dropbox
+# Unity 2019.1.14f1 Build and Deploy to Dropbox
 This action builds a Unity Project, zips it, and uploads it to Dropbox using a Dropbox application.
-Currently builds 2019.1.14f1.
-More versions will be implemented later.

 ## Example usage
 ```